jhess/NFL-Big-Data-Bowl/README.md

 allow us to extract a likelihood probability vector.

 # Preprocessing
-Set the datasource in preprocess.py script by modifying the variable,  train_file_path = '../../nfl-big-data-bowl-2020/train.csv'
+Set the datasource in preprocess.py script by modifying the variable: <br />
+`train_file_path = '../../nfl-big-data-bowl-2020/train.csv'`

 # PCA plots
 PCA plots: pca explained variance is plotted against number of components and also pca heatmap shows the correlation of features with PCA components.
 11 components are selected as 50% of the variance is explained.

-To generate the plots run:
+To generate the plots run: <br />
 `python naive_bayes.py`

 # Naive Bayes Model
 To generate Naive Bayes results, first ensure that preprocess.py is pointing to the correct directory if the default is not the location of your training data.
-Then, run:
+Then, run: <br />
 `python naive_bayes.py`

 Exit figures to continue program